etrigeni/Library-database-creation-and-querying-SQL-ORACLE/README.md

 # Library-database-creation-and-querying

 The project conducted in the context of the databases course.
-The aim was to create and querying a database for a library.
+The aim was to create and querying a database for a library using SQL.

 **Database Description**: